dbstylesnet/php-auth-project/README.md

-Skeleton PHP Authentication Application

-The app should allow to create users via UI, log in and carry on using application, being logged in.
+# The app should allow to create users via UI, log in and carry on using application, being logged in.

+Used:
+* PHP
+* MySQL
+* Symphony
+* React
+* Docker

 Project structure:
 * www - root directory, contains index.php (a script that processes all incoming requests)